rails/rails/guides/source/active_record_basics.md

 CRUD is an acronym for the four verbs we use to operate on data: **C**reate, **R**ead, **U**pdate and **D**elete.
 Active Record automatically creates methods to allow you to read and manipulate data stored in your application's database tables.

-Active Record makes it seamless to perform CRUD operations by providing these high-level methods and abstracting away the details of database interactions.
+Active Record makes it seamless to perform CRUD operations by using these high-level methods that abstract away database access details.
+Note that all of these convenient methods result in SQL statement(s) that are executed against the underlying database.

+The examples below show a few of the CRUD methods as well as the resulting SQL statements.

 ### Create